ranugaz/AWSNetworkingLP/README.md

 To complete the project setup:

-    Created a new repository on GitHub named "AWSNetworkingLMS".
+    Created a new repository on GitHub named "AWSNetworkingLP".
     Initialized it with a README.md file containing the content provided above.
-    Created two additional files: SPECIFICATION.md and ARCHITECTURE.md, and fill them with the content provided.
+    Created two additional files: SPECIFICATION.md and ARCHITECTURE.md.
-    For the C4 diagrams, I will use tools like to create the diagrams and then insert them into the ARCHITECTURE.md file.
+    For the C4 diagrams, I've use tools Mermaid tool to create the diagrams and then insert the code into the ARCHITECTURE.md file.

-This project structure provides a clear roadmap for developing an AWS Networking Services LMS, with room for expansion and refinement as I progress.
+This project structure provides a clear structure for developing an AWS Networking Learning Plartform, with room for expansion and refinement as I progress.